Treaty of Fort Pitt

-The Treaty of Fort Pitt, also known as the Treaty With the Delawares, the Delaware Treaty, or the Fourth Treaty of Pittsburgh, was signed on September 17, 1778, and was the first formal treaty between the new United States of America and any American Indians, in this case the Lenape, who were called Delaware by American settlers.
-Although many informal treaties were held with Native Americans during the American Revolution from 1775 to 1783, the first one that resulted in a formal document was signed at Fort Pitt, Pennsylvania, now the site of Downtown Pittsburgh.
+The Treaty of Fort Pitt, also known as the Treaty With the Delawares, the Delaware Treaty, or the Fourth Treaty of Pittsburgh, was signed on September 17, 1778; it was the first formal treaty between the new United States of America and any Native American groups, in this case the Lenape, called the Delaware by white settlers.
+Although there were informal agreements between Native Americans and the Americans during the American Revolutionary War, the first one that resulted in a formal document was signed at Fort Pitt, Pennsylvania, now the site of Downtown Pittsburgh.
 It was essentially a treaty of military alliance between the Lenape Nation and the United States.

 Background

 In 1778, the Continental Army started to contemplate an expedition against the British to the west of the Appalachian Mountains, in particular at Detroit.
 For that end the patriots had to march through the Ohio Valley where Lenape tribes resided.
 Continental Congress decided to negotiate a formal treaty to secure free passage.
 It appointed three diplomatic commissioners and appropriated $10,000 to purchase trade goods for the Lenapes.